 “To steal and pass off the ideas or words of another as one’s own,” “use another’s production without crediting the source,” or “present as new and original an idea or product derived from an existing source.”
 The Scientific Scholar and it’s journals also considers “self-plagiarism” as a form of plagiarism.
 An example of self-plagiarism would be when an author borrows from his or her own previously published work without the proper citation within the newly submitted manuscript.
 We have plagiarism check software (iThenticate) available on our Editors and Reviewer’s panel in the manuscript management system.
 We encourage our editors and reviewers to use the plagiarism check.
 The manuscript’s found to have plagiarism is rejected.

-Scientific Scholar journals rely on the peer review process to assess the quality of the manuscript to be published.
-Scientific Scholar journals follow the peer review process for all manuscripts published in its journals.
-Most journals usually follow a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
-However, some journals may follow Single-blind or Open review process.
-Committee on Publication Ethics (COPE) guidelines on peer review process can be found here and Guidelines for the reviewers can be found here.
+Scientific Scholar and it’s journals rely on the double-blind peer review process to assess the quality of the manuscript to be published.
+Scientific Scholar and it’s journals follows a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
+Committee on Publication Ethics (COPE) guidelines on the peer review process can be found here and Guidelines for the reviewers can be found here.

-Scientific Scholar journals require to sign a disclosure form at the time of manuscript submission.
-The author is expected to disclose any conflicts or financial interests impacting the outcome of the study in which he or she are involved.
+The Scientific Scholar and it’s journals requires the authors to sign a disclosure form at the time of manuscript submission.
+Author/authors are expected to disclose any conflicts or financial interests impacting the outcome of the study in which he/she or they are involved.
 If the manuscript is accepted, the Conflict of Interest information will be communicated in a published statement.
 COPE guidelines on conflict of interest can be found here.

 Permission is required to reproduce material (such as illustrations) from the copyright holder.
 Articles cannot be published without these permissions.